5 things for November 3: It's here, but taxing questions remain

 Former Trump foreign policy adviser Carter Page privately testified Thursday to lawmakers that he mentioned to Jeff Sessions he was traveling to Russia during the 2016 presidential campaign -- as new questions emerge about the attorney general's earlier comments to Congress about Russia and the Trump campaign.

-Page's testimony will likely fuel further scrutiny about what Sessions knew about connections between the Trump campaign and Russia -- and communications about Russia that he did not disclose despite a persistent line of questioning in three separate hearings this year.
+Page's testimony will likely fuel further scrutiny about what Sessions knew about connections between the Trump campaign and Russia -- and communications about Russia that he did not disclose despite a persistent line of questioning in three hearings this year.

 5. Trump in Asia